rizitis/kubernetes/README.md

 # kubernetes
-Minikube a small environment kubernetes to running on local Slackware system
+Minikube a small environment kubernetes to running on local Slackware current system (fresh installation)